 The key liquidity risk management policies involve the management of cash flow maturity profiles, deposit concentrations, liquidity reserve assets and emergency contingency plan.
 Liquidity risk strategies will take into account market liquidity and how unexpected changes would affect the Bank's risks.
 A manageable level of maturity mismatches of cash flows from assets and liabilities will then be consistently maintained and regularly monitored, together with the level of liquidity reserve assets.
 The procurement and concentration of funding sources will be well-planned to optimise risk and return.
 Contingency procedures for liquidity management in the times of unexpected financial crisis must be established and made ready for timely activation.
-In addition to the liquidity reserve asset level.
+In addition to the liquidity risk measurement, the Bank sets the limit of loan to total borrowing ratio and liquidity reserve asset level.
 The position of liquidity risk is monitored daily and reported to the management and other relevant functions.